microsoft/playwright/docs/src/api/class-locator.md

 ## async method: Locator.screenshot
 - returns: <[Buffer]>

-Returns the buffer with the captured screenshot.
+This method captures a screenshot of the page, clipped to the size and position of a particular element matching the locator.
+If the element is covered by other elements, it will not be actually visible on the screenshot.
+If the element is a scrollable container, only the currently scrolled content will be visible on the screenshot.

 This method waits for the [actionability](../actionability.md) checks, then scrolls element into view before taking a screenshot.
 If the element is detached from DOM, the method throws an error.

+Returns the buffer with the captured screenshot.

 ### option: Locator.screenshot.-inline- = %%-screenshot-options-common-list-%%